On Ukraine, Russia repeats insistence that it had no choice

 “The future of the world is being decided today,” he said, and “the question is whether or not it is going to be the kind of order with one hegemon at the head of it.”

-His speech was Russia’s chance to respond to days of denunciations from the podium at the premier annual gathering of presidents, premiers, monarchs and government ministers.
+“The United States and allies want to stop the march of history,” he maintained.

+The U.S. will have the opportunity to respond to his speech later in the meeting, as will Ukraine.
+Both countries’ presidents have already given their own speeches describing Russia as a dangerous aggressor that must be stopped.

-The war has largely dominated the discussion, with many countries laying into Russia for its Feb.
-24 invasion, nuclear threats, allegations of atrocities and war crimes, and ratcheting up its campaign by mobilizing some of its reserves even as the assembly met.
+The Ukraine war has largely dominated the discussion at the assembly’s big annual meeting, and many countries have laid into Russia for its Feb.
+24 invasion — denouncing its nuclear threats, alleging it has committed atrocities and war crimes, and lambasting its decision to mobilize some of its reserves even as the assembly met.

 The speech came amid voting in Russian-occupied parts of eastern and southern Ukraine on whether to join Russia.
 Moscow characterizes the referendums as self-determination, but Kyiv and its Western allies view them as Kremlin-orchestrated shams with a foregone conclusion.